| Title: | Interface to the 'Nominatim' API |

 # Usera, Madrid library(ggplot2) mad <- geo_lite_sf("Usera, Madrid, Spain", points_only = FALSE) # Restaurants, pubs and schools rest_pub <- geo_amenity_sf(mad, c("restaurant", "pub", "school"), limit = 50 ) if (!all(sf::st_is_empty(rest_pub))) { ggplot(mad) + geom_sf() + geom_sf(data = rest_pub, aes(color = query, shape = query)) }# Usera, Madrid library(ggplot2) mad <- geo_lite_sf("Usera, Madrid, Spain", points_only = FALSE) # Restaurants, pubs and schools rest_pub <- geo_amenity_sf(mad, c("restaurant", "pub", "school"), limit = 50 ) if (!all(sf::st_is_empty(rest_pub))) { ggplot(mad) + geom_sf() + geom_sf(data = rest_pub, aes(color = query, shape = query)) }

-Geocodes addresses given as character values and returns the
+Searches for addresses supplied as a character vector and returns matching

-Corresponds to the free-form query search described in the API endpoint.
+This function performs the free-form address search described in the API endpoint.

 geo_lite( address, lat = "lat", long = "lon", limit = 1, full_results = FALSE, return_addresses = TRUE, verbose = FALSE, nominatim_server = "https://nominatim.openstreetmap.org/", progressbar = TRUE, custom_query = list() )geo_lite( address, lat = "lat", long = "lon", limit = 1, full_results = FALSE, return_addresses = TRUE, verbose = FALSE, nominatim_server = "https://nominatim.openstreetmap.org/", progressbar = TRUE, custom_query = list() )